 Hike to Huaran in the morning before visiting the Maras Salt Mines.
-Enjoy dinner in Ollantaytambo, then take the train to Aguas Calientes for the night.
+Enjoy dinner in Ollantaytambo, and end the day with the train journey to Aguas Calientes for the night.

 Explore the Inca fortress of Machu Picchu and then take the train to Ollantaytambo.
 Our transport will take you to your accommodation in Cusco.